 Some services need approval before you get the service.
 This is known as a “prior authorization (PA)” or “preapproval”.
 Your provider works with [CCO Name] to ask for preapproval for a service.
 If you have any questions about preapproval of a service, contact [CCO Name] Customer Service at [555-555-5555].

 You might not get the service if it is not approved.
 We review PA requests as quickly as your health condition requires.
 Most decisions are made within 14 days.
 Sometimes a decision may take up to 28 days.
 This only happens when we are waiting for more information.
 If you or your provider feel following the standard time frame puts your life, health or ability to function in danger, we can make an “expedited service authorization” decision.
-Expedited service decisions are typically made within 72 hrs. but there may be a 14-day extension. [page XX]
+Expedited service decisions are typically made within 72 hours, but there may be a 14-day extension.
+You have the right to complain if you don’t agree with an extension decision.
+See [page XX] to learn how to file a complaint.

 You do not need approval for emergency or urgent services or for emergency aftercare services.
-See [page xx].
+See [page xx] to learn about emergency services.

 Provider referrals and self-referrals.